Monday, December 18, 2023

 Evidence of democratic decline is most alarming as a lead-up to the 2024 U.S. Presidential election.
 The recent PRRI and Brookings research indicates growing acceptance of violence as a tool of political change and agree that it may be necessary to break laws or norms in order to correct the drift of the country toward views that they oppose.
 Former President Trump appears to have a strangle-hold on the Republican nomination, a clear reflection of the anti-government mood that endorses lawlessness as a legitimate alternative.

 Higher education has long claimed a role in cultivating citizenship and democratic practice.
 The hope is that this commitment can be renewed by adopting principles such as those recommended by the Constructive Dialogue Institute, which launched a Leadership Institute for presidents and higher education leaders to help them improve inclusion and belonging while advocating free expression.
 Even while being threatened by conservative state leaders like Ron DeSantis, it's important to renew a commitment to foster open and free inquiry on campus.
-And student affairs educators can help by not only keeping dialogue open but by fostering student organizations attentive to fair processes of participation and engagement.
+Fostering open dialogue open is central to democratic practice and student affairs educators play an important role in preparing students and student organizations to engage in fair processes of participation and engagement.

 Central to countering democratic decline is a commitment to embrace the true pluralism that exists throughout the U.S.A.
 Few enclaves can afford to remain closed to the diversity of culture, thought, faith, and politics that exists in their midst.
 Eboo Patel's essay ends with, "In this moment of extreme polarization, to serve the nation and improve themselves, campuses need to become laboratories and launching pads for pluralism."
 Zimmerman's Campus Politics was published 7 years ago but Mintz recommends it as a timely perspective as campuses are caught in the cross-hairs of ideological conflict.